SUV goes airborne, lands on BMW in crash at Brockton gas station

 The driver of the BMW was stabilized and taken to Good Samaritan Hospital with minor injuries.
 He was released from the hospital Thursday night and told 7News he is in a lot of pain but is grateful to be alive.
 The other two drivers were not hurt.

-Police said the SUV driver has been cited for failure to stop at a red light.
+Police said the 35-year-old SUV driver has been cited for failure to stop at a red light.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)